TABLE OF CONTENTS

 - After the twenty-fourth class day of a semester, withdrawal from courses will be shown on students' transcripts with the indicator of W for withdrawal plus an indication of the letter grade on the date the student withdraws

-- Faculty-initiated add/drop may occur after the twenty-fourth day of a semester with the approval of the Dean of Faculty in consultation with the appropriate faculty members
+- Faculty-initiated add/drop may occur after the sixth week of a semester with the approval of the respective Department Chair in consultation with the advisor and appropriate faculty members

 - No class changes are permitted after the Academic Updates are released

 - Any overloads initiated in the Add period must follow the same procedure as outlined above